rd636/adc_scripts/README.md

 ## Scripts that delete stuff
 - archive_old.pl - Archive ssl files not in use.
-  - all those certKeys you thought were deleted may still be in the /nsconfig/ssl folder.
+  - all those certKeys you deleted from the configuration may have left the associated files behind in the /nsconfig/ssl folder.
 This script will move those files into an archive you can download.
 - dsk_clean.sh - Free disk space in /var and /flash.